scratchoo/gitea_install/README.md

-# A bash script to intall Gitea
+# A bash script to intall Gitea on ubuntu 18.04

 *This script is based on https://www.vultr.com/docs/how-to-install-gitea-on-ubuntu-18-04 *